At first, I thought it was a single street. A sort of highway somewhere near or along the Route 1 going towards Phayao from Lampang.

 In actuality, this land is a development site for a future urban village (moo ban).
 The streets are there and so are the road signs but there is nothing else...at least not yet.

 The scenery will definitely change.
 It is already changing.
 When I went, I saw plenty of development being done.
 Some of the views and angles I saw on Instagram were not the same.
-Wires, trucks, signs and construction sites obstructed some of those picture-perfect shots.
+Wires, trucks, signs, and construction sites obstructed some of those picture-perfect shots.

 However, there are many other cool spots to find here.
-The land area is massive and you definitely need to drive up, down and around a bit to find the best spot(s).
+The land area is massive and you definitely need to drive up, down, and around a bit to find the best spot(s).

 There are several factors you have to consider when finding the right photo spot.
-Where is the sun and lighting coming from?
+Where are the sun and lighting coming from?
 You can either be facing the sun or away from it.
 Each gives a different vibe and style.